pg2455/sandbox_for_llm_code/README.md

 ## Examples

-See `example.py` for some examples.
+See `example.py` for some basic examples and `more_examples.py` for examples on how to use imports in the code.

 ## Extension